codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

     .. image:: /img/manage_classes/students_tab.png
        :alt: Students Tab

-3. On the **Add a Student** dialog, use one of the following methods to add your students to a course
+3. On the **Add a Student** dialog, use one of the following methods to add your students to a course.

+      **Note: The token is only available if LTI is disabled.**

     .. image:: /img/manage_classes/addstudents.png
        :alt: Add Students